openSUSE/netboot-rpi3b/README.md

 On the Raspberry Pi 3 Model B, timeout handling is also buggy.
 This is mentioned in the original [blog post](https://www.raspberrypi.org/blog/pi-3-booting-part-ii-ethernet-all-the-awesome/).
+This program deals with the last bug mentioned there:

+- _Finally, the failing timeout has a knock-on effect.
+This means it can require the occasional random packet to wake it up again, so having the Raspberry Pi network wired up to a general network with lots of other computers actually helps!_

+Instead of relying on random packets sent by lots of other computers, it sends targeted packets to the Raspberry.

 Raspberry Pi 3 Model B Timeout Bug
 ----------------------------------